mantidproject/mantid/docs/source/release/v3.11.0/ui.rst

 - Fixed a bug where setting a table column's plot type would not be saved to the workspace correctly.
 - We have improved the documentation for the `RewriteSpectraMap` property of the `LoadInstrument` algorithm
+- Fixed a bug where replacing a workspace with X errors with a workspace without the errors while Data View was open would result in a crash.

 Full list of
 `GUI <http://github.com/mantidproject/mantid/pulls?q=is%3Apr+milestone%3A%22Release+3.11%22+is%3Amerged+label%3A%22Component%3A+GUI%22>`_